getindata/gid-mdp-workshop/Session 2b - hands-on exercises.md

 - create and apply your custom generic tests
 - add column and table level descriptions to your dbt resources

-Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `Vertex AI Managed Notebook`, `VSCode` as IDE.
+Target environment will be Google Cloud Platform's: `BigQuery & Data Studio`, `JupyterLab Workspace`, `VSCode` as IDE.

 This tutorial uses our DataOps JupyterLab image gcp-1.5.0.
 For more versions and images check out [our public repo](https://github.com/getindata/jupyter-images/tree/master/jupyterlab-dataops).